krishaamer/green-filter-research/research/literature/sustainability.md

 | Iran                 | Critically insufficient |
 | Saudi Arabia         | Highly insufficient     |

--   “triple turn”
--   lack of transparency
--   Call for GOP contributors’ transparency
+Climate Action Tracker’s country comparison of the 10 top polluters’ climate action.

 -   @unfccc.secretariatNationallyDeterminedContributions2022
 -   The State of Nationally Determined Contributions: 2022
     @fransenStateNationallyDetermined2022 notes that the majority of
     Nationally Determined Contributions (NDCs) are dependent on financial assistance from the international community.

+TODO

+-   “triple turn”
+-   lack of transparency
+-   Call for GOP contributors’ transparency

-### Carbon Markets {#carbon-markets}
+### CO2 Markets {#co2-markets}

 -   @sipthorpeBlockchainSolutionsCarbon2022 compares traditional and
     blockchain-based solutions to carbon trading.